merry-goblin/casterlith/README.md

 - Can map your entire database into one single array
 - Relations can go in both ways
 - Compatible PHP >= 5.3
+- Possible to have properties of entities != fields of tables

 ### Supported databases